 If you are already receiving EI Regular or EI Sickness benefits, you don’t need to apply or re-apply to receive the Canada Emergency Benefit. https://t.co/h4cq3mDg5Z pic.twitter.com/p4kHredXVg

-Everyone in the sports community is feeling the impact of COVID-19, and as a coach, you’ve likely spent the last few weeks figuring out how you can best help your athletes stay positive and motivated.
+Everyone in the sports community is feeling the impact of COVID-19, and as a coach, you’ve likely spent a lengthy amount of time figuring out how you can best help your athletes stay positive and motivated.

-While we all understand that practicing social distancing is essential in protecting ourselves, our loved ones and our communities, it has certainly been tough on athletes who were looking forward to finishing up or starting their seasons.
+While we all understand that practising distancing and staying home is essential in protecting ourselves, our loved ones and our communities, it has certainly been tough on athletes who were looking forward to finishing up or starting their seasons.

 Although social distancing from one another is vital to flattening the curve, that doesn’t mean we can’t reach out to our colleagues and athletes to check in on how they are coping at this time.